 Your logo should look great wherever you place it.
 From your website to your letterhead, a good logo design is one that looks appealing anywhere you use it.
 This is also where simplicity becomes a requirement.
 This is where McDonald’s’ logo excels.
 The Golden M logo can be placed to fit anywhere due to its simple and compact design.

 Scalability is equally important when you’re marketing and advertising through digital means.
 A good logo should look as captivating on an app as it is on a billboard.

 An excellent logo design is one that looks good on any digital device, as well as any type of print material.
 It should look good, whether placed on a t-shirt or your social media profile.
-In addition, it should also look good even when you convert it in black and white.
+In addition, it should also look good even when you convert it to black and white.

 Your logo must look relevant within your industry.
 Otherwise, you risk making your apparel brand look like a bakeshop business.
 BMW’s logo is a great example of a relevant logo.
-Not only does it look sleek and sophisticated but it’s also loaded with meaning, stepping up its transportation industry relevance.
+Not only does it look sleek and sophisticated, but it’s also loaded with meaning, stepping up its transportation industry relevance.

 According to BMW’s website, the logo uses the colors of the company’s home state, Bavaria, Germany.
 However, a 1929 ad placed the logo in a spinning airplane propeller, thus sparking the myth that the logo represents a propeller.
 Because the company didn’t make an effort to correct the myth, the misconception contributed to the audience’s view of BMW as a transport industry leader.

 Just seeing the font of Disney’s logo would immediately make one think of Mickey Mouse, Disney princesses, and the whole gang.
 The logo reflects fun, fantasy, and excitement.
 After all, many audiences of today grew up watching Disney films and Disney channel programs.
 In that way, the logo has grown to be a relatable symbol of childhood and nostalgia.